 Richard Frethorne Describes Indentured Servitude In Early America [ 1623 AD ]

-Life in early colonial Virginia was as nasty, brutish, and short as it got for seventeenth-century Englishmen, as shown in the sufferings of Richard Frethorne.
+Life in early colonial Virginia was difficult, brutish, and short-lived as it got for a seventeenth-century Englishmen, as shown in the sufferings of Richard Frethorne.
 In today’s post, readers get to look at Frethrone’s letters home.
 It is a great account as to what life was like for an Indentured servant in the new world and their experiences.

-Very few documents remain from common people for the whole of the seventeenth-century, especially so for those in the early settler colonies, making documents like Richard Frethorne’s letters to his parents both rare and precious.
-Frethorne was an indentured servant in Virginia, whose parents contracted him into servitude in the early 1620s.
+“few documents remain from common people for the whole of the seventeenth-century, especially so for those in the early settler colonies, making documents like Richard Frethorne’s letters to his parents both rare and precious.
+Frethorne was an indentured servant in Virginia, whose parents contracted him into servitude in the early 1620s.”

 –Anthony Comegna , Assistant Editor for Intellectual History